martinpaljak/AppletPlayground/README.md

 Note: applets marked with * have obvious blocking errors (missing casts from int to short for 2.2.X target) removed from source.

 # FEASIBILITY NOTICE
-The above applets and the overall package come "AS-IS".
+The above applets and the overall package comes "AS-IS".
 I make no claims about the feasibility, usability, security, correctness whatsoever of the whole package or any of the components.
 Use at your own risk.
 Everything here is only for educational purposes.

 ## What you need ?
  * Preferrably a Unix-like operating system like a recent Linux or OS X with installed JDK 1.7+ (but works also with Windows)